Polio in Pakistan: Perceptions of Pakistani parents

 Another reason for the resistance to the polio vaccine is one of mindset.
 There is a common perception that other issues are more pressing than vaccination.
 A manifestation of this is the policy perspective that, if the source of the virus is contaminated drinking water, efforts should be made to purify the water rather than focus on the treatment of disease caused by ingesting the water.
 Surveys of the Pakistani population show that a significant number feel that the allocation of funding to prevent the problem is more efficient than retroactive treatment once the problem (the spread of polio) has already happened.

 Additionally, it has been shown that low parental - specifically, maternal - literacy and knowledge regarding vaccines and immunization schedules, poor socioeconomic status, and residence in rural areas all are attributable to decreased rates of immunization completion.
 Parental education is one of the most important determiners of whether children will complete their vaccinations.
 In a study of two-parent households in Pakistan, it was shown that the father's knowledge about health most impacted immunization decisions, with an effect so large that some researchers contend improving education will improve health more so than even the provision of health services.

+Militant opposition to vaccine distribution

+On 13 January 2016, a suicide bomber detonated himself near security personal vehicles close to a polio centre in a town near Quetta, Balochistan.
+The bombing killed at least 15 people, including 13 policemen and one soldier, and wounding another 25.
+Both Tehrik-i-Taliban Pakistan and Jaishul Islam organizations claimed responsibility for the attack.

+In another attack on 30 November 2022, a suicide bombing of a police truck in Quetta killed 3 people and injured 27 others.
+The police were travelling to protect polio vaccinators.

+On September 12, 2024, a polio worker and a policeman were killed by a gunman affiliated with Tehrik-i-Taliban Pakistan.